replikativ/datahike/README.md

 You will need **Clojure** and **shadow-cljs** installed.

-The settings for starting your clojurescript repl is as follows:
+The settings for starting your ClojureScript repl is as follows:

 - Project type: `shadow-cljs`
 - Build selection: `:app`